 Sample Careers for Thinkers

-How Do I Find the Right Thinking Career?
+How Do I Find the Right Investigative Career?

 The most popular careers have been classified according to their interest area, so once you know you're a Thinker, you can match yourself with Thinking careers.

-If you take a professional-quality career interests inventory, then careers will be suggested to you based on your personal interest profile.
-However, you can also do a simple search for careers that match the Thinking interest area.
+If you take a good quality career interests inventory, then careers will be suggested to you based on your personal interest profile.
+Or, you can do a search for careers that match the Thinking interest area.

 Remember that not all Thinking careers will be right for you.
 Most careers combine one, two, or even three interest areas, so it is important that your interests match all aspects of a job.
 You will need to have an idea of your interest level in all 6 interest areas to make the best choice.